magrathealabs/playbook/docs/troubleshooting.md

 ### Not Connecting

-If you installed Postgres from `apt-get` and did not touched postgres configs, you may have some connection problems.
+If you installed Postgres from `apt-get` and did not touch postgres configs, you may have some connection problems.

 For avoiding this troubles:
 - Fix your `pg_hba` on trust/md5 permission directives.